ClearSlide/Fantastic-Transcoder/readme.md

 Any lambda, if ffmpeg exits with status other than 1, trigger failed in dynamoDB & update SQS queue message visibility to 1

 ## TODO for mvp
-- get vweb up and dumping to correct bucket
+- get upload endpoint up and dumping to correct bucket
 - add sqs integration for first and last step (currently triggers from bucket)
 - dynamoDB reads/writes added to individual functions
 - Concat step functional testing & triggering off of dynamoDB.